Introduction

 1972: Koizumi Ryōan retires and is followed by Fukumoto Kyoan as 39th 'Kansu'.

-1972: Okamoto Chikugai authors a short essay on 'Suizen' breathing - first published in 2012 by the Myōan Sōryū-kai.
+1972: Okamoto Chikugai, 岡本竹外, authors a short essay on 'Suizen' breathing - eventually published in 2012 by the Myōan Sōryū-kai.

-1974: Kamisangō Yūkō writes about 'Komusō' and 'Suizen' in the pamphlet for Columbia Japan's triple-LP set 'Suizen':
+1974: Kamisangō Yūkō writes about 'Komusō' and 'Suizen' in the booklet for Nippon Columbia's triple-LP set 'Suizen':

 普化宗の確立の結果、